beanflare/sereni-docs/docs/source/configure.rst

  - Login to your razorpay dashboard account
  - Get your API Keys by clicking Settings -> API Keys section

-Open your .env file in Sereni App and modify the values below;
+Open your .env file and modify the values below;

 .. code-block:: shell